Hello, adventurer! I see you are interested in Kilimanjaro, and that is awesome because it is a life-changing trip!

 FURTHER DOWN – BASE CAMP TO MWEKA CAMP

-It is 3 to 4 hours to the next camp, which is located at 3.100 m (so a 1.600 m descent).
-Some people say that climbing down is harder for them than climbing up, but for me, this can’t be compared.
+It is 3 to 4 hours to the next camp, which is located at 3,100 m (so a 1,600 m descent).
+Some people say that climbing down is harder for them than climbing up, but for me, the two don’t compare.
 It is indeed quite hard on your knees to go down for so long, but that is when your trekking poles will be extremely useful!

 My shoes were great but quite old (I suppose they had a tiny hole in them).
 Definitely make sure yours are: a) comfy b) waterproof.
-And again, I hope you will be luckier with the weather and you will enjoy that track to the fullest!
-There is quite some interesting vegetation and rainforest on your way down.
+And again, I hope you will be luckier with the weather and you will enjoy that trek to the fullest!
+There is quite a bit of interesting vegetation and rainforest on your way down.

 Please read my detailed post on What to pack for your Kilimanjaro hike here.

-We arrived to Mweka camp at about 3 PM.
+We arrived at Mweka camp at about 3 PM.
 That day was exhausting, I had my lunch/dinner and I slept like a rock right after I got to my tent.

 Day 7 – Easy-peasy

 Trust me, after everything that you have already done, this is a walk in the park!
 The last day is a very easy and short descent.

 We started a bit earlier than usual (our guide suggested it and we did not mind), had breakfast and headed out.